-Primitive Skills: Using A Slingshot For Survival
+Primitive Skills: Using a Slingshot for Survival

+When it comes to using a slingshot for survival (and honing any primitive skills really), practice makes perfect, and patience breeds perfection.
 After you choose your slingshot (either homemade or store bought) the next key point is choosing the right ammo and practicing your aim.

-1. Looking For Ammo
+1. Looking for Ammo

 2. Loading and Holding Your Ammo

-3. Keeping Your Ammo In Place
+3. Keeping Your Ammo in Place

 With the use of your thumb and index finger, hold the ammo and stretch out the rubber of your slingshot.
 Make sure to have your thumb parallel with the strap.
-Avoid having the pocket or pouch get squeezed too tight as this could hinder the release of the ammo.
+Avoid having the pocket or pouch get squeezed too tight as this can hinder the release of the ammo.

 5. Slingshot Positioning

-6. Clearing And Firing
+6. Clearing and Firing

-7. Releasing The Band To Fire
+7. Releasing the Band to Fire

 Aside from using a slingshot, what other primitive skills do you know?
 Share your thoughts in the comments section below!